How Much Every Type of Penetration Testing Costs in 2023

 For any of the test types above, the factor affecting price the most is whether you choose an internal or external penetration test.

-Internal attack surfaces are nearly always larger, and contracting for an internal penetration test as well as an external will significantly increase the organization’s cost.
+Internal attack surfaces are nearly always larger, and contracting for an internal penetration test as well as an external one will significantly increase the organization’s cost.

 Regional vs National Vendors